-Wu et al. applied the electrophoretic deposition (EPD) technique [54] to fabricate large area homogeneous single-layer graphene films, and this processing technique is more economic and versatile compared to PECVD (Fig. 3b).
+Wu et al. applied the electrophoretic deposition (EPD) technique [60] to fabricate a large area of homogeneous single-layer graphene films, and this processing technique is more economic and versatile compared to PECVD (Figure 3B).
 Screen printing technology is a sophisticated technology widely used in large-scale applications coating on various substrates.
-A screen-printed graphene cathode was fabricated by Qian et al. [55] using high-yield graphene prepared by a modified Hummers method and a hydrazine hydrate reduction process (Fig. 3d).
-Another efficient way to produce uniform nanometer-scale graphene protrusions is through transferring graphene onto some sharp supporting substrates (Fig. 3e) [23,24,56].
-However, the exfoliated graphene by using either screen printing technologies, or electrophoretic deposition, or simple transfer have been found to lead to many defects to the as-grown graphene, that degrades its physical properties [57-59].
-For graphene film emitters, high current densities, around 23 mA cm-2, have been reported with good stability over a period of several hours [54].
+A screen-printed graphene cathode was fabricated by Qian et al. [61] using high-yield graphene prepared by a modified Hummers method and a hydrazine hydrate reduction process (Figure 3C).
+Another efficient way to produce uniform nanometer-scale graphene protrusions is through transferring graphene onto some sharp supporting substrates (Figure 3D) [24,25,62].
+However, the exfoliated graphene by using either screen printing technologies, or electrophoretic deposition, or simple transfer have been found to lead to many defects to the as-grown graphene, that degrades its physical properties [63-65].
+For graphene film emitters, high current densities, around 23 mAcm-2, have been reported with good stability over a period of several hours [60].
 Current density here, is calculated by dividing the total measured emission current by the average area on the substrate occupied by emitter sites.
-Although not suitable for electron microscopy applications, graphene film emitters are very useful for many non-focused electron beam applications, like flat panel display [27,60], X-ray sources [61-63], etc.
+Although not suitable for electron microscopy applications, graphene film emitters are very useful for many non-focused electron beam applications, such as flat panel display [28,66], X-ray sources [67-69], etc.

 3.2.
-Graphene point-cathode field emitters
+Graphene Point-Cathode Field Emitters

 Until now, graphene point-cathode field emitters for electron microscopy applications have been rarely studied due to the difficulties inherent in controlling graphene morphology.
-Tsai et al. [64] reported an idea of overlaying an ultra-thin (~1 nm) graphene flake on to a blunted tungsten probe by van der Waals forces, as shown in Fig. 4a, which would make it applicable to single-column electron beam microscopy applications.
+Tsai et al. [70] reported an idea of overlaying an ultra-thin (~1 nm) graphene flake on to a blunted tungsten probe by van der Waals forces, as shown in Figure 4A, which would make it applicable to single-column electron beam microscopy applications.
 However, this loosely hanging ultra-thin freestanding graphene flake is not suitable for practical applications, since the graphene can easily be damaged or detached from its supporting probe.
-More importantly, the emitting surface is not circular, it spans a few micrometers along one direction, and this means it can't be subsequently defocused down to a single nano-meter electron spot.
+More importantly, the emitting surface is not circular, it spans a few micrometers along one direction, and this means that it cannot subsequently be focused down to a single nanometer electron spot.

 Figure 4.
-Images of graphene edge field emitters and field emission characteristics. (a) Field emission from individual freestanding graphene edge.
-Reproduced with permission from [64], Copyright Wiley, 2013; (b) Field emission from atomically thin edges of reduced graphene oxide.
-Reproduced with permission from [69], Copyright ACS publications, 2011.
+Images of graphene edge field emitters and field emission characteristics.
+(A) Field emission from individual freestanding graphene edge.
+Reproduced with permission from [70], Copyright Wiley, 2013; (B) Field emission from atomically thin edges of reduced graphene oxide.
+Reproduced with permission from [71], Copyright American Chemical Society (ACS) publications, 2011.